Assignments

 |---|---|---|

-| Class Participation | 10% | Active contribution to seminars, project critique, peer feedback, and in-class discussion. |
+| Class Participation | 10% | Active contribution to classes, project critique, peer feedback, and in-class discussion. |

 | Essays | 20% | Short written analyses of recommender-system methods, evaluation choices, and social implications. |

-| Project / Group Project | 30% | Team project covering problem formulation, dataset preparation, baselines, model design, evaluation, error analysis, ethical analysis, and final presentation. |
+| Project / Group Project | 30% | Team project covering problem formulation, dataset preparation, baselines, model design, evaluation, error analysis, ethical analysis, and either a final presentation or a report. |

-| Quizzes / Tests | 10% | Short checks on foundational concepts, metrics, and model design choices. |
+| Quizzes / Tests | 10% | Short in-class checks on foundational concepts, metrics, and model design choices.
+AI tools are not permitted during quizzes. |

 | Final Exam | 30% | Individual final examination covering the full course. |